conceptadev/rockets-starter/README.md

 Running the project on Docker is a quick way to get the ideal environment created and configured.
 See also [VSCode Dev Container](#vscode-dev-container) which is an additional layer on top of Docker.

+The Docker configuration provides a Node server and a PostgreSQL server.
+Both servers are pre-configured, there is no additional setup required.

 #### Prerequisites